Top 7 Ginger Substitutes for Any Recipe: Exact Measurements & Usage Tips

 • Ingredients: Chicken breast, carrots, onion, turmeric, lemon juice, garlic, vegetable broth

 • Instructions: Sauté onion and garlic, add chicken and veggies, sprinkle in turmeric, pour in broth and simmer.
-Finish with a squeeze of lemon for brightness.
+Finish with lemon juice for brightness.

 Thai-Inspired Galangal Shrimp Stir-Fry